|

 The economical effect of cryopreservation is, however, realized by the very low cost of the maintenance once

+the material is stored in liquid nitrogen.
 The source organs for cryopreservation depend of the type of the material (bolting or non-bolting) and the season,

 because several organs are only available in some seasons.
 Bulbils are formed in summer.
 Then there is a dormant period,